About the “How to Rent” guide for Landlords in England

 how to rent checklist

-Where can you get the How to Rent guide?
+Where Can You Get the How to Rent guide?

 The most recent copy of the How to Rent guide is available for download on the government website.
 You will want to download this and send it to each of your new tenants at the start of each tenancy.

-There’s also an ‘easy read’ version to help landlords and tenants with learning disabilities to understand their rights and responsibilities.
+There’s also an ‘easy read’ version to help landlords and tenants with learning disabilities understand their rights and responsibilities.

 The How to Rent guide is updated regularly to reflect new regulations such as mandatory electrical safety checks, which were introduced in 2020.

-What do landlords need to do with the How to Rent guide?
+What Do Landlords Need to do With the How to Rent Guide?

 Landlords should send a copy of the How to Rent guide to their new tenants at the start of the tenancy.
 Landlords should make sure that it is the most recent copy of the guide as it is regularly updated.